 Florida Extension Plant Diagnostic Clinics

 The primary role of the Florida Extension Plant Diagnostic Clinics (FEPDC) is to determine whether symptoms in submitted plant samples involve an infectious causal agent (e.g., fungus, bacterium, or virus) or other cultural or environmental factor that causes similar symptoms.
 The goal of the FEPDC system is to educate clientele by providing plant disease and disorder diagnoses and recommendations for preventative and therapeutic measures.
 The FEPDC is a fee-based service provided to any Florida resident by the UF/IFAS Plant Pathology Department, in conjunction with UF/IFAS Extension.
-The FEPDC is open from 8:00 AM to 12:00 PM, and 1:00 to 5:00 PM Monday through Friday (except for University holidays).
+The FEPDC is open from 9:00 AM to 5:00 PM Monday through Friday (except for University holidays).
 The FEPDC consists of five diagnostic services within four UF/IFAS laboratories.

 Florida Extension Plant Diagnostic Center (FPDN and SPDN hub laboratory), http://plantpath.ifas.ufl.edu/extension/plant-diagnostic-center/

 PO Box 110830, UF, Bldg.
 1291, 2570 Hull Rd.,